GiorgosTzimas/Python-Console-Store-System/README.md

 This project is a text-based store management system built in Python.
 It simulates a simple online shop where users can browse products, place orders, manage a shopping cart, and perform administrative actions.

-The project was developed as part of academic coursework for the course Programming, Algorithms and Data Structures.
+The project was developed as part of academic coursework for the course Programming, Algorithms and Data Structures (MSc. in Business Administration and Data Science).

 ---

 ## Features